About Us

 BOB KELLY

-A California native, Robert (Bob) Kelly began at Clark in 1978 and, with O’Quinn assisting, led the Chargers to the first of their five state titles in 1981.
+A California native, Robert (Bob) Kelly began at Clark in 1978 and, with Kelly O’Quinn-Johnson assisting, led the Chargers to the first of their five state titles in 1981.
 Their 1989 squad featured future Olympian Charlene Johnson Tagaloa, and his final two teams went a combined 56-1.
-In 1993, Kelly and O’Quinn moved to Durango and continued working together
+In 1993, Kelly and O’Quinn-Johnson moved to Durango and continued working together.

 By 1997, the two had led Durango to a state title.
 The Trailblazers also won the 1999 boys state crown.
 Durango’s 2002 and 2003 girls teams lost only one set to a team from Nevada and won back-to-back state crowns.